sjhloco/build_fabric/README.md

 ## Prerequisites

-The deployment has been tested on `NXOS 9.3(5)` using `ansible 2.10.6` and `Python 3.6.9`.
-Once the environment has been setup with all the packages installed run `napalm-ansible` to get the location of the napalm-ansible paths and add them to *ansible.cfg* under *[defaults]*.
+The deployment has been tested on NXOS 9.2(4) and NXOS 9.3(5) (in theory should be fine with 9.3(6) & 9.3(7)) using Ansible 2.10.6 and Python 3.6.9.
+See the Caveats section for the few nuances when running the different versions of code.

 ```bash
 git clone https://github.com/sjhloco/build_fabric.git